rusini/manool/tutorial/lesson-2.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 The MANOOL specification is precise about which exception is signaled in each particular erroneous case.
 We are already familiar with two of them:
 `TypeMismatch` and `UnrecognizedOperation`.
-Let's look at other basic signals, but first note that your program in MANOOL can catch and react on any signal, and they are also used as a general control-flow mechanism.
+Let's look at other basic signals:[^a5]

 First, an inappropriate number of arguments is reported by signaling `InvalidInvocation` as in

     {{extern "manool.org.18/std/0.5/all"} in Neg[2; 3]}

+[^a5]: Your program in MANOOL can catch and react on any signal, and they are also used as a general control-flow mechanism.

 ### Arithmetic Exceptions ##############################################################################################

-Overflows during arithmetic operations are reported:
+Overflows during arithmetic operations are reported by signals:

     {{extern "manool.org.18/std/0.5/all"} in 140737488355327/*max integer*/ + 1}

 Signals: `Overflow`

+As well as division by zero (and other operations near a pole of the argument):

     {{extern "manool.org.18/std/0.5/all"} in 1 / 0}

 Signals: `DivisionByZero`

+In other cases:

     {{extern "manool.org.18/std/0.5/all"} in 0 / 0}
 ^